Tin Prices

 What are the long-term drivers of Tin prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - The net positions of speculators on the LME - Short term price trends - The shape of the futures curve (adjusted for the risk free rate and price volatility) Br(None) The top contrary drivers for the 1 Year horizon are: - Seasonality trends for the prediction month of year
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - The net positions of speculators on the LME - Short term price trends - Tin LME Delivered In Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve (adjusted for the risk free rate and price volatility) - Tin LME Cancelled Warrants

 Will the price of Tin go up?